dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide/user-guide.md

 ### Include the Frameworks

 Add the SDK to your new project.
-Please go through [Add the SDK](#add-the-sdk) for more details.
+There are several ways to do this, all of which are explained in [this section](#add-the-sdk) for more details.

 ### Initialize the License

-Dynamsoft barcode reader needs a valid license to work.
-It is recommended to put the license activation code under the **AppDelegate** file.
-Before going into the coding part of it all, you must first obtain a trial license if you don't have one.
+Dynamsoft Barcode Reader needs a valid license to work.
+It is recommended to put the license activation code in the **AppDelegate** file.
+You must first obtain a trial license if you don't have one.
 In order to request a trial license, please request one via the [customer portal](https://www.dynamsoft.com/customer/license/trialLicense?product=dbr&package=mobile).
+Now that you have your trial license, let's implement it in code.

-1. Implement the protocol `DBRLicenseVerificationListener` through class **AppDelegate**:
+1. Implement the protocol `LicenseVerificationListener` through class **AppDelegate**:

    <div class="sample-code-prefix"></div>
    >- Objective-C